h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 If this does not resolve the issue, try the following additional troubleshooting tips:

+- Confirm your internet connection is active.

-- Test connectivity using `curl`: First, log in to the first node and enter `curl http://<Node2IP>:54321` (where `<Node2IP>` is the IP address of the second node.
-Then, log in to the second node and enter `curl http://<Node1IP>:54321` (where `<Node1IP>` is the IP address of the first node).
+- Test connectivity using curl: First, log in to the first node and enter curl http://<Node2IP>:54321 (where <Node2IP> is the IP address of the second node.
+Then, log in to the second node and enter curl http://<Node1IP>:54321 (where <Node1IP> is the IP address of the first node).
 Look for output from H2O.

 - Confirm ports 54321 and 54322 are available for both TCP and UDP.
 - Confirm your firewall is not preventing the nodes from locating each other.
-- Check if you have SELINUX or IPTABLES enabled; if so, disable them.
-- Check the configuration for the EC2 security group.
+- Confirm the nodes are not using different versions of H2O.
-- Confirm that the username is the same on all nodes; if not, define the cloud using `-name`.
+- Confirm that the username is the same on all nodes; if not, define the cloud in the terminal when launching using `-name`:`java -jar h2o.jar -name myCloud`.
 - Check if the nodes are on different networks.
-- Check if the nodes have different interfaces; if so, use the `-network` option to define the network (for example, `-network 127.0.0.1`).
+- Check if the nodes have different interfaces; if so, use the -network option to define the network (for example, `-network 127.0.0.1`).
-- Force the bind address using `-ip`.
+- Force the bind address using `-ip`:`java -jar h2o.jar -ip <IP_Address> -port <PortNumber>`.
-- Confirm the nodes are not using different versions of H2O.
+- (Linux only) Check if you have SELINUX or IPTABLES enabled; if so, disable them.
+- (EC2 only) Check the configuration for the EC2 security group.

 ---